 Web Design Major - Year Two

+Strong graphic design is the foundation of the Web design program.
 First-year studies in the online Web Design degree program introduce the visual design fundamentals and software that are essential to any Web or print medium including color, typography, composition, digital imaging, and illustration.
 You will also learn HTML and CSS for Web publishing (including HTML5 and CSS3), digital photography, and drawing.
-First-year studies also build your general education background.

 Web design degree students are expected to present their work in a final portfolio review.
 Student work by Erin Ramsdale.